ns319/EnforceJabber/README.md

 # Enforce Jabber
-Enforce a specific version of Cisco Jabber
+Enforce a specific version of Cisco Jabber at sign in.